NeilKerman/boilnode/README.md

 # BoilNode

 Boilnode creates a super cute boilerplate code for express app.
-It comes with express, body-parser and nodemon (as dev dependency) installed out of the box.
-It just supports Windows as of now, but I've plans to add more features so stay tuned!
+It comes with express, body-parser and nodemon (as dev dependency) installed out of the box. *It just supports Windows as of now*, but I've plans to add more features so stay tuned!

 ## How to install BoilNode?